 Joann also hops on the Peloton to break a sweat and clear her mind.

-Rachel, Customer Service and Account Services Manager likes to get loud, then quiet.
+Rachel, our Email Marketing Manager likes to get loud, then quiet.

 “I decompress by blasting music on my way home from work after a rough day.
 When I have more free time, I like to read different types of books – everything from horror, to classics, to young-adult fiction, to non-fiction, etc. I've actually read almost 15 new books this year because I'm working on hitting my goal of one new book a week!”